andis-sprinkis/snippet/sh_find_files_dirs.md

 find -type "d" -name 'doc'
 ```

-Find files by name, loop through the list, printing the line count of each file:
+Find files by name, loop through the list and print the line count of each file:

 -   Using the option `-exec`:
     ```sh